kalavai-net/kalavai-client/docs/docs/index.md

 # Welcome to Kalavai

-`Kalavai` is a platform that turns everyday devices into powerful AI clusters.
-You can use your computer to bootstrap a cluster and invite colleagues to join to increase computing capacity.

----
+> Kalavai is a self-hosted platform that turns **everyday devices** into your very own AI cluster.
+Do you have an old desktop or a gaming laptop gathering dust?
+Aggregate resources from multiple machines and **say goodbye to CUDA out of memory errors**.
+Deploy your favourite open source LLM, fine tune it with your own data, or simply run your distributed work, zero-devops. **Simple.
+Private.
+Yours.**

 **Want to be notified of the latest features?**

 [Join our mailing list](http://eepurl.com/iC89hk){:target="_blank" .md-button .md-button--primary}